About FreeVideoToGif

 How it works

-• WebAssembly FFmpeg — a port of the industry-standard video processing library to run in browsers.
+- WebAssembly FFmpeg — a port of the industry-standard video processing library, running directly in your browser.

 What it's good for